-Museum Tower is a purely residential building with 115 luxury condominiums inside its glass skin, but One Arts Plaza is a multi-use building with retail and restaurants on the ground floor and residential and commercial space above, and therefore has fewer residential floors throughout its 24 levels.
+Museum Tower is a purely residential building with 115 luxury condominiums inside its glass skin, while One Arts Plaza is a multi-use building with retail and restaurants on the ground floor, residential and commercial space above, and therefore has fewer residential floors throughout its 24 levels.
 Both buildings offer unparalleled views of downtown and the Arts District.
 But only Museum Tower can boast having THE most spectacular views of all Dallas and surrounding areas from its unique vantage point.
 There is no other building that compares.